 The best-case scenario is a complete multiscale model parameterised on all clinically available information on the patient, but also on a full population-based probabilistic representation of such inputs.
-Independently from the level of specificity of the input parameters, the model will always predict the risk of fracture of all critical bones, with an associated confidence interval, large or smaller depending on how detailed are the available information on the patient.
-The practical effect of this would be possibility to design clinical protocols progressively demanding in terms of costs, time, and invasiveness.
+Independently from the level of specificity of the input parameters, the model will always predict the risk of fracture of all critical bones, with an associated confidence interval, larger or smaller depending on how detailed are the available information on the patient.
+The practical effect of this would be the possibility to design clinical protocols progressively demanding in terms of costs, time, and invasiveness.
 The VPHOP technology would not only drastically improve the clinical practice, but also help in modulating the level of detail of the clinical assessment to the severity of the disease.

-- c.
+- b.
+Diagnosis (level 2): In osteoporotic subjects, use 3D densitometry information to develop a personalised assessment of the risk of fracture at the hip and the lower spine that clinicians can use to better modulate the life-style recommendations and the treatment options. - c.
 Prognosis (level 3): for patients at high risk of fracture, develop a predictive model based on tissue-level imaging that estimates the variation of such risk over time due to bone remodelling with and without pharmacological treatment. - d.
-Interventional treatment planning: simulationbased pre-operative planning to decide which vertebral body is at higher risk, and in which region of that vertebrae the augmentation would be more effective.
+Interventional treatment planning: simulation-based pre-operative planning to decide which vertebral body is at higher risk, and in which region of that vertebrae the augmentation would be more effective.